PierreQuentel/PyDbLite/docs/source/long_description.rst

   pure-Python engine for most operations (except database connection and table creation because of each database specificities)

+PyDbLite is suitable for a small set of data where a fully fledged DB would be overkill.

 Supported Python versions: 2.6+